Children who are starting out in cricket play Kwik Cricket and Pairs Cricket.

 Each week our coaches identify a PLAYER OF THE WEEK from the 4,000+ children we work with, as a recognition of their talent, efforts or improvement.

-This week's PLAYER OF THE WEEK Award goes to Ali from King Solomon Academy in Marylebone, Westminster.
+This week's PLAYER OF THE WEEK Award goes to Daniel from St John's Walham Green Primary School in Fulham, Hammersmith & Fulham.